RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/project-management/notion.md

 Here is an example of managing a project's schedule on Notion -
 ![Picture2.png]({{site.baseurl}}/wiki/project-management/Picture2.png)

 > While coming up with a project schedule, make sure that you keep external milestones and delivery dates in mind.
-It is a good practice to come up with intermediate internal milestones enroute the external milestone.
+It is a good practice to come up with intermediate internal milestones enroute external milestones.
 The image below shows an example of how you can keep track of milestones for your project.
 ![Picture5.png]({{site.baseurl}}/wiki/project-management/Picture5.png)

 ### Documentation
 Like meeting notes and task management, documenting team ideas, decisions, observations and results is significant to successful project management.
-While a lot of information can be documented through meeting notes, the work that happens outside of meetings may be better documented in a separate document.
+While a lot of information can be documented through meeting notes, the work that happens outside of meetings may be better documented in a separate section.
 Notion provides ample options to filter, sort and categorize your documents into various types and categories, so feel free to be creative when setting up your Documentation section.

 Here are some ideas for what you can document on Notion
 - Meeting Notes (if not already a separate section)